-Great wedge for beginners or high-handicappers.
+This wedge is great for beginners or high-handicappers.
 The cavity back design provides more forgiveness, thanks to the hollow cavity design.
-However, you’ll still be able to get a lot of spin if you do hit it properly.
+However, you’ll still be able to get a lot of spin if you do hit it well.

 Features That Matter – How to Choose the Best Golf Wedge for You

 First off, you need to know which clubs you should have in your bag.
 Depending on how often you play or how long you play, you may not have a 5 wood or a hybrid in your bag.
 If you’re confident in your irons or don’t play long courses, then you may not need them.
 Having the right clubs in your bag helps you know which club you should grab for a particular shot.
 When it comes to golf wedges, you are probably looking at hitting a wedge from about 120 yards and in, depending on how long you can hit your clubs.
 From there, you can get creative with your shot and work to put more backspin on it or try and deaden the roll.

 The first rundown you’ll need to know for picking out the right type of wedge is what degree of loft angle you’re looking for.
 The lower the angle, the longer you’re likely going to hit it, as in, if you’re about 100 yards or so out, you may hit an attack or gap wedge.
 But from 10 to 30 yards out, a flop shot with a 60-degree wedge or your highest lob wedge may make more sense.
 Wedges have lofts between 45 degrees and 62 degrees.
 These are all ideal for chipping and shorter shots.